shunueda/cdktf-providers/README.md

 - You must re-generate the bindings every time the provider or CDKTF version changes.
 - The generated code is large and hard to track in version control.
 If not checked in, each team member and CI environment must re-generate it locally, often leading to inconsistencies.
 - Generated bindings must be compiled as part of your CDKTF project.
-For example, in TypeScript, you can’t enable [`eraseableSyntaxOnly`](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly), because the generated code includes non-erasable syntax.
+For example, in TypeScript, you can't enable [`eraseableSyntaxOnly`](https://www.typescriptlang.org/tsconfig/#erasableSyntaxOnly), because the generated code includes non-erasable syntax.

 Prebuilt providers eliminate this friction.
-Instead of generating bindings locally, you can install a ready-made package directly from your language’s package registry (npm, PyPI, Maven, NuGet, etc.).
+Instead of generating bindings locally, you can install a ready-made package directly from your language's package registry (npm, PyPI, Maven, NuGet, etc.).
 Official and select partner providers (e.g. [`cdktf-provider-cloudflare`](https://github.com/cdktf/cdktf-provider-cloudflare)) are already available this way, but most non-official providers are not.
 This repository fills that gap by automatically mirroring non-official Terraform providers into prebuilt CDKTF packages.